-The format of a 123.do file is simple so you can hack on it directly with your $EDITOR and it’s described by this Perl 6 grammar.
+The format of a 123.do file is simple so you can hack on it directly with your text editor and it’s described by this Perl 6 grammar.

-Here is the Perl 6 command line utility that drives it.
+Here is the Perl 6 command line module that drives it.

 To install it just: